Tour Description

 Detailed Itinerary

-Fly from Copenhagen to Kangerlussuaq, with connecting flight on to Greenland’s capital city, Nuuk.
+Fly from Copenhagen to Greenland’s capital city, Nuuk.
 As always in Greenland, a flight is a beautiful experience in clear weather, offering a different perspective of nature from above.

 In Nuuk you’re on your own, but if you need help booking accommodation, transport and excursions, we’re ready to assist.
 If you’d like a shorter or longer stay in Nuuk, it can easily be arranged.